Where did I come from, and how do I know all this stuff about aging?

 That’s a great question and it’s one I usually address immediately upon taking the stage at a conference.
 Frankly, I don’t want people trying to do a bunch of math, trying to figure out how old I must be, or where my now-nondescript accent came from.
 I’ll tell you: I’m 30 and I’m originally from New Jersey.

-I started volunteering in a SNF when I was 15.
+I started volunteering in a dementia care community when I was 15.
 My friend Megan said, “Hey, you’re pretty good at talking to old people, maybe when you grow up you can do that for a living.”
 And so I did.

 - Watch my dementia videos on YouTube